 Most likely your child simply doesn't have the words or skills to get her needs met and lashes out (hits) because she doesn't know what else to do.
 Toddlers are short on both language and social skills, and when they play together they can easily become frustrated.
 When they lack the ability to express what's wrong in words, hitting and other types of aggression sometimes result.
 It is developmentally normal for toddlers to hit.
 It is the parent's job to supervise and handle toddlers kindly and firmly until they are ready to learn more effective ways to communicate.
 Kids will grow out of it if they get help (skills training) instead of a model of violence (hitting back).

 - Take the child by the hand and say, "It is not okay to hit people.
-I'm sorry you are feeling hurt and upset.
-You can talk about it or you can hit this pillow, but people aren't for hitting."
+I'm sorry you are feeling hurt and upset."

 - Help the child deal with the anger.